 The provision for bad debts is an estimate of the debts owed to us that will go bad in the future.
 We record this future loss of debts as soon as we are aware that we will definitely lose money in the future.

 For example, let's say that at the end of the year we have R200,000 in debtors control.
 We expect 2% of debts owed to us to go bad in future.
-This amounts to R4,000 of our current debts.
+This amounts to R4,000 of

 The entry to record this provision for bad debts is: